Project Management Professional Development

 Still have questions if the PgMP® Exam Prep is for you?
 View our PgMP® Webinar

 Gain a further understanding of the PgMP® certification in our online PgMP® webinar.
-Dr. Ginger Levin takes you through a thorough explanation of the importance of Program Management, the PgMP® Credential and the PgMP® Application Process itself.
+Dr. Ginger Levin takes you through a thorough explanation of the importance of program management, the PgMP® credential and the PgMP® application process.

 The combined playing time of the four modules is 71 minutes and the $20 cost of the webinar will be credited to your purchase when you are ready to start the PgMP® Exam Prep course.

 Applicants are invited to contact Dr. Levin during their preparation for the PgMP® certification.
-With over 40 years of experience in project, program, and portfolio management working for the U.S. government and in consulting for private and public sector clients; access to her knowledge of the PgMP® process is invaluable.
+With over 49 years of experience in project, program, and portfolio management working for the U.S. government and in consulting for private and public sector clients; access to her knowledge of the PgMP® process is invaluable.
 Dr. Levin is the second person in the world to attain the PgMP® certification.
-Dr. Levin is also PMP certified and a certified OPM3 Professional with PMI.
+Dr. Levin is also PMP certified and a certified PMI OPM3 Professional.

 How do I earn it?

-Earning the PgMP® requires passing a sequence of three evaluations beginning with an extensive application review by a panel of credentialed program managers.
+The Project Management Institute awards the PgMP® credential.
+Earning the PgMP® requires passing two evaluations beginning with an extensive application review by a panel of credentialed program managers.
 Passing this allows you to take a rigorous multiple choice examination of situational and scenario-based questions that is much more challenging than the PMP® exam.

-While we can't help you attain the required experience, we can help you prepare to pass the exam.
+While we cannot help you attain the required experience, we can help you prepare to pass the exam

 This online course is an on-demand distance version of Dr. Ginger Levin’s highly acclaimed PgMP® Exam Prep Boot Camp.
 Course content is broken up into short topical lessons followed by practice questions that can typically be completed in 30 minutes or less.
 These are followed by practice exams to help you prepare for the difficult PgMP® exam.